Australian rules football in England: Varsity matches between Oxford and Cambridge

-Men's Results

-In 2018, amid the growth of the sport in England, there was the first ever women's Australian Rules Football Varsity, ending in a tie.

-Women's Results

 Second World War matches

 The AIF played a match in 1940 between the "Impossibles" and the "Improbables".

-When th RMS Moreton Bay returned to England after 1941 it played in advertised matches at Portsmouth.
+When the RMS Moreton Bay returned to England after 1941 it played in advertised matches at Portsmouth.

 RAAF (Sunderland) vs RAF Mount Batten was played in 1943 in Plymouth.
 In November of the same year, a game was played in Sussex between No.11 Personnel despatch and Reception centre team based in Brighton vs RAAF Headquarters from London.

 Teams representing RAAF, Headquarters vs Sunderland, met in Hyde Park in 1944 in front of a sizeable crowd.
 Headquarters defeated Sunderland 12.7 (79) to 5.4 (34).

-In 1945, HMAS Australia defeated RAAF at Dulwich 11.12 to 10.5.
+In 1945 HMAS Australia defeated RAAF at Dulwich 11.12 to 10.5.

 In 1948 Australia's champion axemen team announced its plans to introduce Australian rules football into England.

-In 1952, a match was played at Rosslyn Park F.C. in South West London between HMAS Vengeance and English-Australians ("the Wombats").
+In 1952 a match was played at Rosslyn Park F.C. in South West London between HMAS Vengeance and English-Australians ("the Wombats").
 The Wombats also organised a match at Cambridge.